We Only Represent Clients In Michigan

 Criteria and Standards for Evaluation

 A thorough substance abuse evaluation is essential for individuals seeking license restoration in Michigan.
 The criteria and standards set for these evaluations ensure that they are comprehensive, objective, and provide the necessary evidence to support a case for reinstating driving privileges.
-Understanding these criteria and the role of certified evaluators is crucial for a successful evaluation.
+These criteria and the role of certified evaluators are both crucial for a successful evaluation.

 Role of Certified Evaluators and Credentialing